|Eligibility||Application Timeline||Application Instructions||Application Materials||Financial Aid||Finding a Research

 For our Masters programs, we are able to nominate a couple of CS Masters students each year for the Siebel award ($35,000) for exceptional admitted students.
 This may be an option for you, but the award would not be decided until a month before you begin the Masters program (usually July).

 5th year MS students who wish to serve as GSIs are encouraged to do so as Seniors.
 They may also serve as GSIs during the graduate program by petition.
 Written approval from their research advisor must include an explanation of why a GSI appointment will not delay the student's graduation.
 See full GSI Policy.

-Because of the requirement to complete the Masters portion of the program in only one year, it is essential that the student have identified a research advisor among the faculty at the time they apply to the 5th year MS program.
+Because of the requirement to complete the Masters portion of the program in only one year, it is essential for you to have identified a research advisor before you apply to the 5th year MS program.
 Several faculty will actively seek students from this program.
-In general, students can pursue independent projects, or join a project team, but they are required to submit an independently written Masters report that makes clear their own independent contribution to the research.
+In general, you can pursue an independent project or join a project team, but you will need to submit an independently written Masters report before you graduate that shows your independent contribution to the research.

 Ways you can engage in research as an undergraduate: